 You can contact me by email at mdhoffma at cs [dot] princeton [dot] edu.

 I have published papers in a number of peer-reviewed conference proceedings.
-A couple of them have even won awards!
 Most of my papers can be downloaded on my publications page.

-In Spring 2009, I taught Advanced Digital Signal Theory at NYU.
-I have also been a teaching assistant for a few classes in Princeton's CS department.
+In spring 2009, I taught Advanced Digital Signal Theory at NYU.

 Below are some links to some code I've written that you may or may not find useful.
 If you have trouble getting it to work, then feel free to email me and I'll try to get back to you with a helpful response in a timely fashion.
 (But no promises.)

 Here is a Matlab implementation of the No-U-Turn Sampler (NUTS), along with an implementation of Hamiltonian Monte Carlo (HMC) that uses a dual averaging algorithm to tune the step size parameter.
 These algorithms are also implemented in the automatic Bayesian inference engine Stan.
 The algorithms are described in my paper "The No-U-Turn Sampler: Automatically adapting path lengths in Hamiltonian Monte Carlo".
+Stan code implementing the four models described in the NUTS paper is available here.
 UPDATED January 2012: there was a serious bug in the old version of nuts.m, which is now fixed.

 Here is some Python code implementing online inference for the Latent Dirichlet Allocation probabilistic topic model.
 You may also want to check out the super-efficient (but less readable) implementation in Vowpal Wabbit.
 The algorithm is described in my NIPS 2010 paper.